The-Back-Room/MKLINK-Assistant/README.md

 Windows CMD script to simplify making SymLinks

 > [!NOTE]
 > This script is intended for educational purposes and to assist users in creating symlinks easily.
 It is provided as-is without any warranty.
 Use at your own risk.
+> This script uses the MKLINK command, which requires administrative privileges.
+If you encounter issues, please check the paths and permissions.
 >
+> Keep in mind that for symlinks to show up in the start menu on Windows 11, you will need to be using a start menu replacement tool like [Open-Shell](https://github.com/Open-Shell/Open-Shell-Menu) or [StartAllBack](https://www.startallback.com/)
+>
-> For more information on symlinks, visit: https://docs.microsoft.com/en-us/windows/win32/fileio/symbolic-links
+> For more information on symlinks, visit: [Symbolic Links - Win32 apps | Microsoft Learn](https://learn.microsoft.com/en-us/windows/win32/fileio/symbolic-links)

-## Information

-This script is designed to create a symbolic link in Windows.
-It will prompt for the output path and the input folder to link to.
-The script will handle errors and provide feedback on the success or failure of the operation.

-This script uses the `MKLINK` command, which requires administrative privileges.
-If you encounter issues, please check the paths and permissions.

 <details>
 <summary>View Code</summary>